-You may have been allocated funds to purchase equipment.
-If you haven’t, have a chat with your admin team to see if they will release some money for you to purchase needed items.
-In my case, the school had a classroom resource fee for each child and each teacher used this money for classroom purchases.
+You may have been allocated funds to purchase equipment (no, really, it happens sometimes).
+Chat with your administrators to see if they will release some money for you to purchase needed items.

-Visit the library, resource room, other classrooms, the sports shed, the office — anywhere in the school that you may be able to borrow resources from for your classroom setup.
-Physically going to these places will give you heaps of ideas on what you need, and what you can save money on by borrowing.
+Visit the library, resource room, other classrooms, the office — anywhere in the school that you may be able to borrow resources from for your classroom setup.
+Physically going to these places will give you ideas on what you need, and what you can save money on by borrowing.
 It’s a great opportunity to get to know your new colleagues, too.
 Mostly, school staff are a caring bunch, and they’ll be all too happy to help where they can.

-I’m not suggesting you actually steal items from anyone!
+We’re not suggesting you actually steal items from anyone!
 Make sure you visit some other teachers in your school, particularly those with rooms similar in shape and size to yours, to steal amazing classroom setup ideas.
 Where has the teacher put the desk?
 What does the entryway look like?
 How are resources stored?
-How are walls utilised for diplays?
+How are walls utilised for displays?

 Make it Feel Warm

-How often have you heard house-hunters describe the feeling of finding the right place by saying “It just feels like home”?
+How often have you heard house-hunters on one of those HGTV shows describe the feeling of finding the right place by saying ‘It just feels like home?’

-We want our students to have that warm fuzzy feeling of belonging when they walk into their classroom.
-That feeling doesn’t come from a perfectly curated ‘grammable space; it comes from a familiar and welcoming purpose-built space made with them in mind.
+We want our students to have that warm and fuzzy feeling of belonging when they walk into their classroom.
+That feeling doesn’t come from a perfectly curated ‘grammable space’ though.
+It comes from a familiar and welcoming purpose-built space made with them in mind.
 Your amazing classroom setup will set the tone for the year you’ll share there together.

 Having the students’ names visible in the room is a great way to make them feel at home.
 Regardless of their age, they’ll love seeing a little piece of their identity already incorporated into your classroom.
-We have heaps of lovely door displays, birthday charts and group organisation resources available.
-Either download them as part of a classroom theme pack for a coordinated look, or pick and choose for an eclectic fun vibe.
+Make things easy by picking just one classroom theme for a coordinated look, or pick and choose for an eclectic fun vibe.

 Some things about your new classroom will inevitably be inflexible, like the location of the whiteboard and the phone.
-Use their locations as clues as to how the last teacher had his or her room configured.
+Use their locations as clues as to how the last teacher had their room configured.

-If you have a neighbouring classroom with adjoining doors, take a look to see where the teacher has placed his or her desk, student desks, noticeboards, display boards and laptop table.
-If it’s working for someone else, why not give it a go yourself?
+If you have a neighboring classroom with adjoining doors, take a look to see where the teacher has placed their desk, student desks, noticeboards, displays and technology.
+If it’s working for someone else, why not give it a try yourself?
 You can always tweak things to suit your needs throughout the year.

-Don’t clutter up your desk with lots of gear.
+Don’t clutter up your desk with a ton of decor.
 It will become very full, very quickly.
-At minimum, you’ll need a pen canister, an in-tray, stationery storage and space for your laptop and diary.
-I always loved having my desk facing the door, close to a wall with a book shelf within arms reach.
-You end up with so many folders of resources that you’ll need quick access to.
+At a minimum, you’ll need a pen holder, a paper tray, stationery storage and space for a laptop and planner.

 As a general rule of thumb, anything you purchase using school funds (the stuff you claim back immediately by submitting a receipt), belongs to your employer.
 It will have to stay at your school, even if you transfer.